-The Manzanar Oral History Project documents the World War II history of Japanese Americans at Manzanar and elsewhere through the personal accounts of former incarcerees, government staff, military personnel, and residents of the communities neighboring the camps.
-Topics cover immigration, settlement, forced removal, life behind barbed wire, and resettlement after incarceration.
-The project also documents other historical eras at Manzanar, including Native American life, Owens Valley and Los Angeles water conflicts, and the Manzanar orchard community.
+The Manzanar Oral History Program documents the World War II history of Japanese Americans at Manzanar and elsewhere through the personal accounts of former incarcerees, War Relocation Authority staff and their children, military personnel, and residents of the communities neighboring the camps.
+Topics covered include immigration, settlement, forced removal, life behind barbed wire, and resettlement after incarceration.
+The project also documents other eras at Manzanar, including Indigenous experiences, Owens Valley and Los Angeles water conflicts, and the Manzanar orchard community.

 We encourage those with personal connections to Japanese American incarceration history, Owens Valley history, or other relevant topics to complete and return one of our oral history workbooks.
-For Japanese American incarceration history or if your family has roots in the Owens Valley please e-mail us for the cooresponding oral history workbook.
+Please e-mail us for an oral history workbook.

 You can contact our oral history coordinator at (760) 878-2194 ext.
 3317 or e-mail us to talk with someone about this program.
 If you are requesting a copy of a particular interview, please include information to this effect in your message.